IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 * Christ, being sinless, did not need John's baptism of repentance
 * He submitted to it anyway — expressing **solidarity with fallen sinful mankind**
 * By Incarnation and baptism, the *Logos* is voluntarily appointed as our proxy
-* It is of little concern whether this has a parallel in human law — God can make such an arrangement for a divine person even if He forbids it among humans
+* Whether this has a parallel in human law is beside the point: God can make this arrangement for a divine person even if He forbids it among humans
 * The *Logos* has been freely appointed to represent us before the bar of divine justice

 ---